 Symptoms and Signs

-Optimally, a firm diagnosis is made with induced sputum, bronchoscopy, or both, especially in patients with chronic pneumonia, atypical presentation, severe defects in immune function, or failure to respond to broad-spectrum antibiotics.
+Optimally, a firm diagnosis is made with induced sputum, bronchoscopy, or both, especially in patients with mild pneumonia, severe defects in immune function, or failure to respond to broad-spectrum antibiotics.

-In organ or marrow transplantation recipients with bilateral interstitial pneumonia, the usual cause is cytomegalovirus, or the disease is idiopathic.
+In organ or bone marrow transplantation recipients with bilateral interstitial pneumonia, the usual cause is cytomegalovirus, or the disease is idiopathic.
 A pleural-based consolidation is usually aspergillosis.
-In AIDS patients, bilateral pneumonia is usually P. jirovecii pneumonia.
-About 30% of patients with HIV infection have P. jirovecii pneumonia as the initial AIDS-defining diagnosis, and > 80% of AIDS patients have this infection at some time if prophylaxis is not given (see Human Immunodeficiency Virus (HIV): Prevention of opportunistic infections).
-Patients with HIV infection become vulnerable to P. jirovecii pneumonia when the CD4+ helper cell count is < 200/μL.
+In patients with AIDS, bilateral pneumonia is usually P. jirovecii pneumonia.
+About 30% of patients with HIV infection have P. jirovecii pneumonia as the initial AIDS-defining diagnosis, and > 80% of AIDS patients have this infection at some time if prophylaxis is not given (see Prevention of opportunistic infections).
+Patients with HIV infection become vulnerable to P. jirovecii pneumonia when the CD4+ helper cell count is < 200/μL (see Pneumocystis jiroveciiPneumonia).